Data Processing Agreement For AskCody Meeting Management and Resource Scheduling Platform

 The Controller has confidentiality agreements with all employees.
 Furthermore, the Controller maintains automatic access and security logs in multiple locations.
 All AskCody employees are required to use two-factor authentication and strong passwords that are unique from other services.

 Customer data access is governed by our documented security policies and limited to a small set of employees as required for support and maintenance.
 Access is further limited to a small whitelist of IP addresses via VPN and requires public key authentication.

 Individual employee access follows a principle of least access, and access rights are reviewed quarterly.

 The Controller has a DPA in place for all Sub-processors.
 This DPA requires all the Sub-processors to comply with the EU Model Clauses and GDPR.
 An updated list of all third party and providers is available at www.goaskcody.com.
 The Controller may request that AskCody audit third-party providers / sub-processors, or provide confirmation that such an audit has occurred, or, where available, obtain or assist the Controller in obtaining a third-party audit report concerning the sub-processors operations, to ensure compliance with applicable data protection laws.
 The Controller will also be entitled, upon written request, to receive copies of the relevant terms of AskCody's agreement with Sub-processors that may process personal data

 Isolation (purpose limitation)

-To administrate this privileged access, organizational structures are in place to govern who is granted access to what in accordance to ISO27002.
+To administrate this privileged access, organizational structures are in place to govern who is granted access to what in accordance with our Information Security Policy.